-(select one):

-SSI standard
+(select one): SSI standard

+0 Optional State supp lement standard l --- ---------- ------- ------ -------- ---------- ---

+- Medically needy income standard

+- The special income level for institutionalized persons

+- A percentage of the Federal poverty level

+Specify percentage:

+The following dollar amount:

+Specify dollar amount: If this amount changes, this item will be revised

+It is used to determine the needs allowance:

+Specify formula:

-Medically needy income standard The special income level for institutionalized persons A percentage of the Federal poverty level • A percentage of the Federal poverty level Processings of the Control Process, control Specify percentage: The following dollar amount: Specify dollar amount: If this amount changes, this item will be revised The following formula is used to determine the needs allowance: Specify formula: The maintenance needs allowance is equal to the individual's total income as determined under the post eligibility process which includes income that is placed in a Miller Trust.
-Other Specify: ii.
+The maintenance needs allowance is equal to the individual's total income as determined under the post eligibility process which includes income that is placed in a Miller Trust.

+$\overline{\mathbf{v}}$

+ii.
 If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.

-Select one: Allowance is the same Allowance is all formula.
-Allowance is different.
-Explanation of difference: iii.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726: a.
-Health insurance premiums, deductibles and co-insurance chargesb.
+- Allowance is the same - Allowance is different.

+Explanation of difference:

+- iii.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726: - a.
+Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.

-Select one: Not Applicable (see instructions) Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected.
-The State does not establish reasonable limits.
-The State uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.
-Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (5 of 7) Note: The following selections apply for the five-year period beginning January 1, 2014. e.
-Regular Post-Eligibility Treatment of Income: §1634 State - 2014 through 2018.
-Answers provided in Appendix R-5-a indicate that you do not need to complete this section and therefore this section is not visible f.
-Regular Post-Eligibility Treatment of Income: 209(B) State - 2014 through 2018.
+- Not Applicable (see instructions)Note: If the State protects the maximum amount for the waiver participant, not applicable must be selected. - The State does not establish reasonable limits. - The State uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.